Labour Party (Ireland): Overview

-The Labour Party is a party of the centre-left which has been described as a social democratic party but is referred to in its constitution as a democratic socialist party.
+The Labour Party holds a pro-European stance and is a party of the centre-left which has been described as a social democratic party but is referred to in its constitution as a democratic socialist party.
 Its constitution refers to the party as a "movement of democratic socialists, social democrats, environmentalists, progressives, feminists (and) trade unionists".
-It has been described as a “big tent” party by the Irish Independent.
+Writing in the Irish Independent in 2011, Eamon Delaney described Labour as a "big tent party".

 The stance of the Labour Party has changed dramatically over time.
-In 1964, American historian Emmet Larkin described the Irish Labour Party as “the most opportunistically conservative Labour Party anywhere in the known world,” due to its Catholic outlook in an Ireland where 95 percent of the population was Roman Catholic.
+In 1964 American historian Emmet Larkin described the Irish Labour Party as "the most opportunistically conservative Labour Party anywhere in the known world" due to its Catholic outlook in an Ireland where 95 percent of the population was Roman Catholic.
 It was known for its longstanding unwillingness (along with Ireland's other major parties) to support any policy that could be construed as sympathetic to secularism or communism.
-However, from the 1980s it was associated with advocacy for socially liberal policies, with former leader Eamon Gilmore stating in 2007 that “more than any other political movement, it was Labour and its allies which drove the modernisation of the Irish state.”
+However, from the 1980s it was associated with advocacy for socially liberal policies, with former leader Eamon Gilmore stating in 2007 that "more than any other political movement, it was Labour and its allies which drove the modernisation of the Irish state."

-In the past Labour has been referred to, derisively, as “the political wing of the Society of St. Vincent de Paul.”
+In the past Labour has been referred to, derisively, as "the political wing of the Society of St. Vincent de Paul."
 That Labour was influenced by Catholicism is not unusual in the Irish context (likewise, both Fine Gael and Fianna Fáil were also products of a predominantly Catholic society).
 Labour's ethos and often its language was profoundly Christian.
-Following the official separation of the Irish Labour Party and Irish Trade Union Congress into two different organisations in 1930, early drafts of Labour's constitution referred to the responsibilities of the ‘Christian state’, but these had all been removed by the time the constitution was put before the new party's conference for approval.
+Following the official separation of the Irish Labour Party and Irish Trade Union Congress into two different organisations in 1930, early drafts of Labour's constitution referred to the responsibilities of the 'Christian state', but these had all been removed by the time the constitution was put before the new party's conference for approval.
 However, the Free State's commitment to a full-scale devotional revival of Catholicism was reflected in the outlook and policies of the party.
-The ‘Starry Plough,’ the traditional symbol of Labour, reflects a Catholic tradition and biblical reference to Isaiah 2:3-4, which is integral to its design.
+The 'Starry Plough,' the traditional symbol of Labour, reflects a Catholic tradition and biblical reference to Isaiah 2:3-4, which is integral to its design.
 Like Fianna Fáil, Labour embraced corporatist policies, again influenced by the Catholic Church.
 This was deemed to be important for both in terms of winning electoral support from the lower and middle classes.
 However, Labour later became associated with increasing secularism and championing socially liberal causes in relation to contraception, divorce, LGBT rights and abortion.
 Its support base also shifted greatly towards postmaterialists.
-The Labour Party also changed its position from Euroscepticism in 1972 to pro-Europeanism and ideological integration with European social-democratic parties.
+The Labour Party also changed its position from Euroscepticism in 1972 to pro-Europeanism and ideological integration with European social democratic parties.